Easy-to-read medicine information about famciclovir – what is it, how to take it safely and possible side effects.

 Possible side effects

-Like all medicines, famciclovir can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, famciclovir can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-The following links provide further information on famciclovir.
+The following links have more information on famciclovir.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.